Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Experimental Evaluation

-\para{Attack Configurations.} We implement and run the five black-box attacks against each of the above four classification models.
-For \mnist, \gtsrb~and \cifar, we randomly select 100 images from its test dataset and use each as the source image of the attack ({\em i.e.\/} $x_0$).
-For \imagenet, we use 50 source images (due to its higher computation cost).
+\para{Attack Configurations.} We implement and run the eight black-box attacks list in Table~\ref{table:attack_category} against each of the above four classification models.
+For \mnist, \gtsrb~and \cifar, we randomly select 1000 images from their test datasets and use each as the source image of the attack ({\em i.e.\/} $x_0$).
+For \imagenet, we randomly select 500 source images (due to its higher computation cost).
+We run each attack until it terminates (i.e., successfully generating an adversarial example) or reaches 100K queries, whichever occurs first.

-\htedit{When configuring each attack, we follow its original paper and use the same L distance metric (L$_2$ or L$_\infty$) stated by the paper.
-We normalize the input value range to [0,1], and normalize L$_2$ by the size of the input.
-We set the perturbation budget to 0.05 for all attacks and tasks.
-The only exceptions are L$_\infty$ attacks against \mnist~-- we find that a perturbation budget of 0.1 is necessary for these attacks to succeed.
-The detailed attack parameters are listed in Table~\ref{table:attackconfig}.
-Finally, we run each attack until it terminates ({\em i.e.\/} successfully generating an adversarial example) or until it reaches 100K queries, whichever occurs first. }
+When configuring each attack, we follow its original paper and use the same L$_p$ distance metric (L$_2$ or L$_\infty$) stated in the paper.
+Since L$_2$ distance depends on model input size, we use the {\em normalized} L$_2$ distance \htedit{$\sqrt{\frac{1}{|x|}\sum_{i=0}^{|x|}(x_i - x_i')^2}$.} The detailed attack parameters and distance metrics are listed in Table~\ref{table:attackconfig}.

+For all these attacks, we set the perturbation budget $\epsilon$ such that most attacks succeed in absence of defenses.
+As reference, the standard $\epsilon$ for white-box attacks is 0.03 for L$_\infty$ and $<$0.03 for {\em normalized} L$_2$~\cite{carlini2017towards}.
+Black-box attacks should use a larger budget because they are naturally harder to succeed.
+In fact, our experiments on the eight SOTA black-box attacks confirm that a budget of 0.03 leads to significant attack failures.
+Thus we increase $\epsilon$=0.05 for both L$_\infty$ and {\em normalized} L$_2$ to allow most attacks to succeed.
+The only exceptions are L$_\infty$ attacks against \mnist\ since $\epsilon$=0.1 is necessary for them to succeed.
+The perturbation budgets are listed in Table~\ref{table:attackconfig}.

-\para{Blacklight Configuration.} \htedit{Table~\ref{table:configuration} lists Blacklight's default configuration of key parameters, including sliding window size $w$, sliding step $p$, quantization step $q$, number of hash entries per fingerprint ($S$), and fingerprint matching threshold ($T$).
-To show the generality of Blacklight, we set the parameters to be the same default values for all four tasks, rather than ``optimizing'' them for each task.
-The only exception is the sliding window size $w$ -- our default value is $20$, but we increase it to 50 for \mnist{} (due to its large black background) and \imagenet{} (due to its large image size). }
+\para{Blacklight Configuration.} Table~\ref{table:configuration} in Appendix lists the default values for Blacklight's key parameters: sliding window size ($\mathbf{w}$), sliding step ($\mathbf{p}$), quantization step ($\mathbf{q}$), \# of hash entries per fingerprint ($\mathbf{S}$), and fingerprint matching threshold ($\mathbf{T}$).
+To demonstrate the generality of Blacklight, we set these parameters to be the same default values for all four tasks, rather than ``optimizing'' them per task.
+The only exception is $\mathbf{w}$ -- our default value is $20$, but we increase it to 50 for \mnist{} (due to its large black background) and \imagenet{} (due to its large image size).